What to Do With a Wasp Sting? | All You Need to Know!

 Can Wasps Sting More Than Once?

 Wasps can sting more than once.
 They can sting people several times without hurting themselves.
 This is because, unlike bees that have barbed stingers and leave their stingers on skins, wasps don’t leave their stingers behind.
-That is also why wasp stings are far more dangerous than bee stings.
+This makes wasp stings far more dangerous than bee stings.

 What Does a Wasp Sting Looks Like?

 A wasp sting looks like a small puncture wound on the skin.
 It may develop into a raised, swollen, red mark around the wound with a white mark on the middle.
-However, the severity of the sting varies from person to person.
+However, the severity of the sting varies.
 For some people who are allergic to a wasp sting, the swelling may extend up to the entire arm.

 Do Wasps Die After They Sting You?